Shaankari98/Anon_Ecommerce/README.md

 - **SVG Icons**
 - **Responsive Web Design (RWD)** techniques

-## 📌 Future Improvements
-Add JavaScript for interactivity (search, cart updates, animations).
-Connect with a backend for real product data and authentication.
-Add payment gateway integration.

 ## 📜 License
 This project is open-source and available under the MIT License.